Sean Bean

 Sean Bean in his childhood

 Brian's company provided jobs for over fifty locals, and the family was quite affluent.
 When Sean was young, his parents took him and his sister to the seaside annually.
-Bean reminisced about their trips to the Spanish coast:
+Bean fondly remembers those Spanish getaways:

 ...My dad hated flying.
 He was scared.
 The journey took about three days, year after year.
 All you'd see from the window were gas stations and foreign highways.
 I remember passing through Paris at five in the morning, and the driver woke us up to say, 'Ladies and gentlemen, to your left is the Eiffel Tower.'
-I groggily peered out and spotted its tiny silhouette miles away.
+I sleepily looked out and caught a glimpse of its tiny silhouette in the distance.

 We heard the roar of the crowd and rushed to our seats.
 The hair on the back of my neck stood up.
 I was struck by it: the shouting crowd, the rush to the stadium, all these people.
 I was captivated.

-Football's allure accompanied Sean throughout his life.
-As a teenager, he dreamt of playing for the local club, and he might have succeeded if a shard of glass hadn't injured his leg.
+Football remained Sean's passion throughout his life.
+As a teenager, he dreamed of playing for the local club—and might have made it if a piece of glass hadn't sliced into his leg.
 The injury was severe, ending any hopes of a professional football career.

 Sean Bean has been obsessed with football since childhood